microsoft/AzureTipsAndTricks/blog/tip76.md

 }
 ```

 Note that are now using the **OpenWrite** method and specifying a new name.
-We are also taking advantage of the **DownloadToStream** method.
+We are also taking advantage of the **DownloadTo** method.
 If we run the application, our new file should be in the downloads folder.

 <img :src="$withBase('/files/writetoblob2.png')">